ErhardtAndrei/LearningProcess/README.md

 # Learning Process
 This repository contains the topics that I am currently studying and improving myself in.
 The following itens will be the topics of this repository.
 Each folder created in this repository represents one of those topics that i studied and make a summary about the theme.
+As i am making progress in this topics, i will mark with a check.

 - GitHub
   - Clone a repository ✅